 Dr. Callaghan married Anne Regina Madden of North Tarrytown, New York and they had two children, a daughter and a son.
 Mrs. Callaghan was a nurse.

 In the early 1970’s Dr. Callaghan was living in London.
-Dr. Callaghan’s brother Vincent also became a doctor and practiced in London, Ontario.
+Dr. Callaghan’s brother Vincent also became a doctor and he practiced in London, Ontario.

 *Dr. Callaghan’s son, Dr. James E. Callaghan also became a radiologist.